 4th October 2019

-This week I headed to the Tim walker photography exhibition , wonderful things at the V and A museum in London.
-This was such an incredible experience, it reminded me of The Anonymous project in Arles, (where they had converted a whole house into an interactive immersive gallery), albeit on a much much larger & grander scale.
-There was also many similarities, I thought, between this exhibition, and the Alexander McQueen Savage beauty, that was held at the v&a a few years ago (coincidentally there was actually a McQueen dress from that exhibition in this exhibition as well that was used as one of the starting points of inspiration) in the scale of the presentation, and the theatrical elements that they both contained.
-They were both fully immersive experiences that felt like you were on a set rather than in an exhibition.
-Even at the start of the Walker exhibition where there was a more traditional white walled gallery setting, it didn’t feel like a gallery presentation of images.
+This week I headed to the Tim walker photography exhibition , ‘Wonderful Things’ at the V and A museum in London.
+This was such an incredible experience, it reminded me of The Anonymous project in Arles, (where they had converted a whole house into an interactive immersive gallery), albeit, on a much much larger & grander scale.
+There were also many similarities, I thought, between this exhibition, and the Alexander McQueen Savage beauty, that was held at the v&a a few years ago (coincidentally there was a McQueen dress from that exhibition in this exhibition, that Walker used as one of the starting points of inspiration) both in the scale of the presentation, and the theatrical elements that both exhibitions contained.
+They were both fully immersive experiences that felt like you were on a set rather than in an exhibition, the presentation of the exhibition becomes as much a piece of art as the art itself.
+Even at the start of the Walker exhibition which started with a more traditional white walled gallery setting, it didn’t feel like a standard gallery presentation of images, and you knew it wasn’t going to be an every day presentation of images.

-Walker spent months submerged in the archives & artefacts at the V and A, and created photographs that conveyed the emotions he felt when he first encountered some of their pieces, such as the Bayeux tapestry, embroidered jewellery boxes, and a painting by Constable amongst others .
-The resulting exhibition was a feast for the eyes.
-The presentation of the photographs was so inspiring , photographs were displayed alongside props used in the photoshoots, and the original pieces that inspired each individual set and photoshoot.
-The whole thing (like the anonymous project) made me think lots about how I would like to present any potential exhibition in the future.
-There are elements from this exhibition, as there were in the Anonymous projects exhibition, that really made me ponder about the scope of possibilities for how I could potentially in the future present an exhibition of my project on alternative education in the fmp.
+To create this new body of work Walker spent months submerged in the archives of the V and A, and created sets and stories that conveyed the emotions he felt when he first encountered some of the pieces, such as the Bayeux tapestry, embroidered jewellery boxes, and a painting by Constable amongst others .
+The resulting exhibition was a feast for the eyes, and there was so much going on it was hard to know where to look.
+The presentation of the photographs was inspiring & unique , photographs were displayed alongside props used in the photoshoots, as well as the original pieces that inspired each individual set and photoshoot.
+There are elements from this exhibition, as there were in the Anonymous projects exhibition, that really made me ponder about the scope of possibilities for how I could, potentially in the future, present an exhibition of my project on alternative education in the fmp.